Education

 Kevin’s project explained:

-However, this week the sessions resumed and this gave Mr. Wronko’s student, Kevin Ogden, a great opportunity to launch his Civic Project by sharing what could be done with flood waters.
+- However, when the sessions resumed this week, the restart gave Mr. Wronko’s student, Kevin Ogden, a strong opportunity to launch his Civic Project and explain how the community could use floodwaters.

 The heating system would be over 100 degrees Celsius.
 The game plan would be to have the water evaporate and leave the area.

-Andrew Boateng and students in Ghana thanked Kevin for his idea and hopefully this idea could be implemented in the near future.
+Andrew Boateng and the students in Ghana thanked Kevin for his idea and said they hope to implement it in the near future.

 Furthermore, in another session with the students from the Solid Rock Foundation school in Ghana, Mr. David Wronko’s students did multiple presentations.